 If you have a small or short-haired dog like a Chihuahua, Greyhound, or Beagle, the answer is almost always yes.
 These breeds simply don't have the natural insulation to fend off the cold.
 Small dogs have a higher surface-area-to-volume ratio, meaning they lose body heat much more quickly than larger dogs.
 Breeds with thin, single-layered coats lack the dense undercoat that traps warm air.
 As experts note, "Small dogs, puppies, older dogs, and dogs with thin fur get colder faster."
 Providing them with the right dog apparel is essential for keeping them comfortable and preventing dangerous drops in body temperature during your daily walks.

-Coats for Senior Dogs and Pups with Health Issues
+Extra Protection for Seniors and Pups with Health Needs

 Age and health play a huge role in how well a dog can regulate its own temperature.
 Puppies are still developing and haven't perfected this skill yet.
 Senior dogs, on the other hand, often have weaker immune systems, slower circulation, and less muscle mass, making them more susceptible to the cold.
 Conditions like arthritis can also be painfully aggravated by chilly, damp weather.
 A warm, well-fitting coat provides a comforting layer of protection that can ease joint stiffness and keep them cozy.
 For these vulnerable pups, a winter coat is less of an option and more of a necessity for their overall well-being.